misiektoja/spotify_profile_monitor/docs/usage.md

 Set `ASCII_LOG_SEPARATORS` to `"Auto"` (default) to use ASCII separator-only lines on Windows, `"On"` to use them on every operating system or `"Off"` to preserve Unicode separators in logs everywhere.
 Terminal separators stay Unicode.
 Log files and all other logged text remain UTF-8.

 The tool also saves the list of followings, followers and playlists to these files:

 - `spotify_profile_<user_id/file_suffix>_followings.json`
 - `spotify_profile_<user_id/file_suffix>_followers.json`
 - `spotify_profile_<user_id/file_suffix>_playlists.json`

 Thanks to this we can detect changes after the tool is restarted.
+By default these files use the current working directory.
+Set [`JSON_DIR`](configuration.md#json-history-directory) to read and write all three in another directory.

 The tool also saves the user profile picture to `spotify_profile_<user_id/file_suffix>_pic*.jpeg` files.